In This Article

 Many expectant parents and their friends and family celebrate the newest member of their family with a baby shower.
 Adoptive parents have just as much reason to celebrate, and while a traditional baby shower may not feel apropos, an adoption welcome party can be a great alternative.

 Avoid Surprise Parties

 While a surprise party may seem like a good idea, in theory, it could be overwhelming for a child who is still getting used to new people and new surroundings.
 Many children and their new families need time to settle in, so meeting so many new people all at once may be too much without advance notice.

 Carefully Prepare the Guest List

 Time It Right

 Many baby showers are thrown before the baby is born, but with a welcome party, the whole point is to welcome the child to their new family and community, so be sure to host the party after the child has had some time to settle in.
 Even though family and friends will be eager to meet the new addition, it may be a good idea to wait several weeks before introducing them to so many new people.

 Although baby showers are traditionally just for the mother-to-be and the women in her life, an adoption welcome party need not be so exclusive.
-Consider including the whole adoptive family from both adoptive parents and even adoptive siblings.
+Consider including the whole adoptive family from both adoptive parents, as well as adoptive siblings.
+If the adopted child is gaining siblings by joining the family, allow their new brothers or sisters to invite their friends and be a part of the planning process.

 Pick a Theme

 Consider choosing a fun theme for your adoption welcome party.
 You could make it an international affair and celebrate the culture of the child's home country if they are from somewhere far away, or you could base the theme off the décor in your child's bedroom.
 For instance, if you've decorated their room with animals, host a wildlife themed event.
-Finally, if the adopted child is gaining siblings by joining the family, allow their new brothers or sisters to invite their friends and be a part of the planning process.

 Send out an Announcement